Alejogb1/job-board/blog-data/xor-eax-eax-assembly-code-explanation.md

 id: "xor-eax-eax-assembly-code-explanation"
 ---

-Okay so you're asking about `xor eax eax` in assembly right Yeah I know that dance I've probably seen this instruction more times than I've had hot meals in my life Back in my early days when I was still wrestling with 8086 assembly on a dusty old PC I actually spent a good few hours debugging a program where I'd accidentally overwritten a crucial register with a value I didn't mean to and this exact instruction saved my behind by resetting the register to zero without using the move instruction it was an educational experience I’ll tell you
+ so you're asking about `xor eax eax` in assembly right Yeah I know that dance I've probably seen this instruction more times than I've had hot meals in my life Back in my early days when I was still wrestling with 8086 assembly on a dusty old PC I actually spent a good few hours debugging a program where I'd accidentally overwritten a crucial register with a value I didn't mean to and this exact instruction saved my behind by resetting the register to zero without using the move instruction it was an educational experience I’ll tell you

 The core function of `xor eax eax` is incredibly straightforward It performs a bitwise XOR operation between the register `eax` and itself Now the trick here is that the XOR operation outputs 1 if the input bits are different and 0 if they are the same Since any number XORed with itself results in zero this instruction effectively sets the `eax` register to zero This is not a some kind of black magic it's just basic logic gate stuff really think of it as flipping a switch twice you end up where you started zero